Christian Bök: Life and work

 He was born "Christian Book", but uses "Bök" as a pseudonym.

 He began writing seriously in his early twenties, while earning his B.A. and M.A. degrees at Carleton University in Ottawa.
 He returned to Toronto in the early 1990s to study for a Ph.D. in English literature at York University, where he encountered a burgeoning literary community that included Steve McCaffery, Christopher Dewdney, and Darren Wershler.
-Since 2004, he taught at the University of Calgary — but as of 2022, he works as an artist in Melbourne, Australia, and he serves as a Professor (Honorary Appointee) at Charles Darwin University in Darwin, Australia.
+From 2004, he taught at the University of Calgary, moving to Australia in 2022, where he worked as an artist in Melbourne, Australia, and he served as a Professor (Honorary Appointee) at Charles Darwin University in Darwin, Australia.
+Bök is currently Professor of Fine Art at Leeds Beckett University, UK, working within the School of Arts and the Leeds Arts Research Centre.

 In 1994, Bök published Crystallography, "a pataphysical encyclopaedia that misreads the language of poetics through the conceits of geology."
 The Village Voice said of it: "Bök's concise reflections on mirrors, fractals, stones, and ice diabolically change the way you think about language — his, yours — so that what begins as description suddenly seems indistinguishable from the thing itself."
 Crystallography was reissued in 2003 and was nominated for a Gerald Lampert Award.

 Bök is a sound poet, who has performed an extremely condensed version of the "Ursonate" by Kurt Schwitters.
 He has created conceptual art, making artist's books from Rubik's Cubes and Lego bricks.
 He has also worked in science-fiction television by constructing artificial languages for Gene Roddenberry's Earth: Final Conflict and Peter Benchley's Amazon.

 Eunoia

 Bök is most famous for writing Eunoia (2001), a book that took him seven years to finish.
 Eunoia consists of univocalic lipograms.
 The book uses only one vowel in each of its five chapters.
 In the book's main part, each chapter uses just a single vowel, producing sentences such as this: "Enfettered, these sentences repress free speech."
 Bök believes that "his book proves that each vowel has its own personality."

 Edited by Darren Wershler and published by Coach House Books in 2001, Eunoia won the 2002 Griffin Poetry Prize and sold more than 20,000 copies.
-Canongate published "Eunoia" in Britain in Oct.
-2008.
+Canongate published "Eunoia" in Britain in October 2008.
 The book was also a bestseller there, reaching #8 on the Top 10 bestselling charts for the year.